mauris/concrete/readme.md

     $ php bin/concrete

-To help Packfire Concrete understand how to compile your project into a PHAR binary, provide the `concrete.json` file in the root directory:
+Concrete uses information found in the `concrete.json` file of the project directory to build the PHAR binary.
+A sample configuration file may look like this:

     {
 		"output": "torch.phar",